CNAG-Biomedical-Informatics/convert-pheno/docs/omop-cdm.md

         convert-pheno -iomop omop_dump.sql.gz -obff individuals_measurement.json.gz --omop-tables MEASUREMENT --stream
         ```

-        Running multiple jobs in `--stream` mode will create -up with a bunch of `JSON` files instead of one.
+        Running multiple jobs in `--stream` mode will create a bunch of `JSON` files instead of one.
 It's OK, as the files we're creating are **intermediate** files.

         ???
 Danger "_Pros_ and _Cons_ of incremental data load (`--stream` mode)"
             Incremental data load facilitates the processing of huge files.
 The only substantive difference compared to the `--no-stream` mode is that the data will not be consolidated at the patient or individual level, which is merely a **cosmetic concern**.
 Ultimately, the data will be loaded into a **database**, such as _MongoDB_, where the linking of data through keys can be managed.
 In most cases, the implementation of a pre-built API, such as the one described in the [B2RI documentation](https://b2ri-documentation.readthedocs.io/en/latest), will be added to further enhance the functionality.